 - Ask students to point to their diaphragm. - Ask students the following questions: - What is diaphragmatic breathing? - Can you point to your articulators?
-Who can demonstrate moving one of your articulators? - How can we make different types of sounds? - How does an actor's voice help to convey a character in a play or story? - With their partners, have students create a four-square chart.
-Have students label each section with one type of vocal expression (volume, pace, articulation, and pitch). - Have them write a definition, description, and/or draw a picture of each to illustrate each element of voice in action.
+Who can demonstrate moving one of your articulators? - How can we make different types of sounds? - How does an actor's voice help to convey a character in a play or story? - Have students create a four-square chart, putting an element of voice into each square (volume, pace, articulation, and pitch). - Have them write a definition or description of each, and draw a picture, with words as needed, to illustrate each element of voice in action.